 The world's largest auto maker had previously planned to produce the Prius at its new Mississippi plant but had put those plans on hold indefinitely as the financial crisis hit demand.

-The main components for the Prius such as the motor and battery are not mature enough for local production, Executive Vice President Atsushi Niimi said.
-We expect that they'll be ready with the next remodelling.
+The main components for the Prius such as the motor and battery are not mature enough for local production, Executive Vice President Atsushi Niimi told reporters in Tokyo.
+We expect that they'll be ready with the next remodeling.

 Niimi, who oversees production as well as regional operations in North America and China for Toyota, said the company would decide in due course where in the United States it would make the fourth-generation Prius, which is expected around 2016.

 A more near-term concern was the pace of recovery in the U.S. market, which he said would likely be slow.